profproix/Jest/Readme.md

 ### Test Structure

-Unit tests are usually organized into:
+Tests are usually organized into:

 - **Test suites** – Groups of related tests.
 - **Test cases** – Individual checks within a suite.
 Each case covers one specific scenario.